Alvin Holmes

 Alvin Adolf Holmes (October 26, 1939 – November 21, 2020) was an American politician who served as a member of the Alabama House of Representatives from the 78th District from 1974 to 2018.
-He was a member of the Democratic party.
+He was a member of the Democratic Party and was African American.

 Alvin Holmes was an Alabama Delegate to the 1968 Democratic National Convention and again to the 1996 Democratic National Convention.

+He campaigned to remove the Confederate flag from Alabama's capitol.

 Holmes died on November 21, 2020, at the age of 81.